Collaborative Efficiency: Unlocking the Full Value of Public Energy Programs - Clean Coalition

 In California, ratepayers fund a broad portfolio of energy programs through the Public Goods surcharge that’s overseen by the California Public Utilities Commission (CPUC).
 This surcharge supports initiatives run by Investor-Owned Utilities (IOUs), Community Choice Aggregators (CCAs), Regional Energy Networks (RENs), and nonprofits to deliver benefits including energy efficiency upgrades, electrification incentives, renewable technology research, and targeted support for low-income households.

 Yet, despite significant investment into energy efficiency programs in California — $4.3 billion was approved for 2024–2027 — the state has struggled to meet its ambitious goals.
 From 2016 to 2022, electric efficiency programs fell short of targets by 1,400 GWh, enough to power 230,000 homes annually (California State Auditor).
-Cost-effectiveness remains a challenge: for example, SCE’s 2021 portfolio delivered only $0.22 in benefits per dollar spent.
+This is addressed by empowering local administrators to conduct better lead and data sharing, and design programs that meet unique local needs.

-A core issue is fragmentation.
+A core issue is a lack of integration by program administrators.
 Many programs target similar goals like energy efficiency, electrification, or renewable adoption, and often serve overlapping populations.
 However, program administrators typically operate in silos.
 For instance, a customer completing a PG&E program is rarely made aware of complementary offerings from MCE or BayREN, even when eligibility and benefits align.

 This siloed approach leads to duplicated marketing, wasted ratepayer dollars, and missed opportunities for deeper impact.
 Each new customer or project lead can cost program administrators and thereby ratepayers thousands in outreach, with costs increasing as ‘low hanging fruit’ are exhausted.
 If leads and project data were shared across program administrators, customers could seamlessly access the full suite of available programs; maximizing the impact of dollars spent.